ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Related work

 \subsection{Multimodal Interaction Systems}

 Many researchers have proposed multimodal interaction systems.
-The earliest multimodal interaction systems were developed in the 1980s~\cite{10.1145/800250.807503}.
-They demonstrated that users can interact with a computer using a combination of voice and gestures.
+The earliest multimodal interaction systems, such as Bolt's ``Put-that-there'', were developed in the 1980s~\cite{10.1145/800250.807503}.
+They demonstrated that users can interact with a computer using voice and gestures.
 QuickSet~\cite{10.1145/266180.266328} further demonstrated use cases of multimodal interaction on a mobile device and showed military and medical applications.

 Recent work has explored different applications of multimodal interaction, including care-taking of older adults~\cite{10.1080/0144929x.2020.1851768,10.1007/978-3-319-69266-1_10}, photo editing~\cite{10.1145/2470654.2481301}, and digital virtual assistants~\cite{10.3115/v1/w14-4335}.
 Researchers have also explored different devices and environments for multimodal interaction, including augmented reality~\cite{10.1145/3382507.3418850}, virtual reality~\cite{10.1145/1452392.1452444,10.1145/3491102.3502045}, wearables~\cite{10.1145/642611.642694}, and the Internet of Things~\cite{10.1145/3357251.3357581,10.1145/2858036.2858177,10.1145/3313831.3376427,10.1145/3332165.3347954}.